During iterative workflow design and development, by mutiple parties, it is important to ensure that:

 At the end of a successful evaluation, it is likely that the designer will "Complete Test & Publish" and the testing lifecycle completes

-If issues are found then it is time to remain in the testing lifecyle use "Edit Test" again to try to resolve the issues.
+If issues are found then it is time to remain in the testing lifecycle use "Edit Test" again to try to resolve the issues.
 Followed by "Submit Draft For Test" again

 Comments